-- The Trustees undertake periodic training on Responsible Investment to understand how ESG factors, including climate change, may impact on the Scheme's assets and liabilities. - As part of ongoing monitoring, the Trustees use information provided by Aon Solutions UK Limited of their assessment of the investment managers against ESG factors. - On an annual basis, the Trustees require the investment managers to provide their policy on Responsible Investment to the Trustees and to include details of how they integrate ESG into their investment decision making process.
-When the Trustees look to appoint a new manager, they request this information as part of the selection process.
-All responses are reviewed and monitored. - The results of the Trustees' ESG monitoring is included in the Trustees' Engagement Policy Implementation Statement.
+- The Trustees undertake periodic training on Responsible Investment to understand how ESG factors, including climate change, may impact on the Scheme's assets and liabilities. - As part of ongoing monitoring, the Trustees use information provided by Aon of their assessment of the underlying investment managers against ESG factors. - On an annual basis, the Trustees require AIL to provide their policy on Responsible Investment to the Trustees and to include details of how they integrate ESG into their investment decision making process. - The results of the Trustees' ESG monitoring is included in the Trustees' Engagement Policy Implementation Statement.
 This is prepared each year from data received from the Trustees' Investment Managers.